Blockmodo/coin_registry/README.md

 > root → type

 The Blockmodo API always assigns type names to Payloads for easy parsing.
-In this paticular case, the type will always be "COINREGISTRY" for this payload.
+In this particular case, the type will always be "COINREGISTRY" for this payload.

 > root → version